mouhamed-ali/spring-boot-examples/packaging/4-properties-launcher-loader-config/README.md

 # Project Title

-Externalize all the dependencies of a spring boot project. this extracted dependencies will be loaded as an external libraries using a config file (loader.properties).
+Externalize all the dependencies of a spring boot project. these extracted dependencies will be loaded as external libraries using a config file (loader.properties).

 ## Overview